nordicmicroalgae/pipeline/README.md

 # Update Nordic Microalgae taxonomic backbone

-The R Markdown document update-nua-taxonomy.Rmd calls a number of R and Python scripts to interact with APIs and webpages from [WoRMS](https://www.marinespecies.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/), [AlgaeBase](https://www.algaebase.org/), [GBIF](https://www.gbif.org/), [NORCCA](https://norcca.scrol.net/) in order to update the species content of Nordic Microalgae.
+The R Markdown document update-nua-taxonomy.Rmd calls a number of R and Python scripts to interact with APIs and webpages from [WoRMS](https://www.marinespecies.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/), [AlgaeBase](https://www.algaebase.org/), [GBIF](https://www.gbif.org/), [NORCCA](https://norcca.scrol.net/) and [SHARKdata](https://sharkdata.smhi.se/) in order to update the species content of Nordic Microalgae.

 You need an installed Python interpreter to be used in the ```reticulate``` package.
 See [rstudio.github.io/reticulate](https://rstudio.github.io/reticulate/) for details.